Environmental policy of China: Coal Over-Mining

-Currently, China is the largest consumer and producer of al coal worldwide.
+Currently, China is the largest consumer and producer of coal worldwide.
 The energy endowment in China has long been characterized as coal-rich and gas-poor.
 This dependence on coal is caused by the abundant coal resources but limited resources in natural gas and petroleum.
 In 2006, 5.85% of China's GDP was directly attributed to coal.

 The heavy demand leads to over-mining of coal.
 Ecological degradation is one of the greatest damage caused by coal mining in China.
 Over-mining causes land subsidence and land sliding.
 In areas with abundant coal resources such as Huainan city in Anhui Province, land subsidence persistently happens because of over-mining.
 Land subsidence destroys houses, roads, bridges, and electricity facilities in the coal mining areas.
 By December 3, 2006, the coral mine created 700,000 hectares of land subsidence nationwide and total damage worth 50 billion yuan.

 To change the structure of energy consumption and alleviate the damage due to coal mining, the Chinese government came up with 2 policies: the Coal Law of the People's Republic of China and the West-East Gas Pipeline Project.
 The Coal Law of the People's Republic of China was formulated for the purpose of standardizing and legalizing China's coal industry.
 It helps to protect coal resources, regulate coal production and business activities, and promote and ensure the development of the coal industry.
 The Coal Law of the People's Republic of China was implemented since December 1, 1996.